-Other training events that have relevance to motor vehicle collision reconstruction that were not submitted to ACTAR by the sponsor, may be submitted by the individual accredited accident reconstructionist after completing the event by submitting an Individual CEU Application, detailed schedule specifically denoting the topics and hours spent in class or lecture for each topic and their certificate of completion.
+Other training events that have relevance to motor vehicle collision reconstruction that were not submitted to ACTAR by the sponsor, may be reported by the individual accredited accident reconstructionist after completing the event by submitting an Individual CEU Application, that includes a detailed schedule specifically denoting the topics and hours spent in class or lecture for each topic and their certificate of completion.
 A general Course outline that does not show an hourly breakdown will not be accepted.
 If field-relatedness is not self evident, an explanation, course curriculum or detailed outline should be included as well.
 After eligibility is determined, CEUs will be awarded upon payment of a fee of $5.00 per CEU.
 Individual applications submitted for group approved courses will be denied.
 Individual CEU Applications are submitted via a user's Personal Dashboard CEUs Menu item.

 Traditional Education and Field Related Training